datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 sibling to the git-annex special remote.
-With these two siblings set up, upon an invocation of :command:`datalad publish --to <sibling> --transfer-data all`, the complete dataset contents, including annexed contents, will be published to the RIA store, with no further set up or configuration required,
+With these two siblings set up, upon an invocation of :command:`datalad publish --to <sibling> --transfer-data all`, the complete dataset contents, including annexed contents, will be published to the RIA store, with no further setup or configuration required [#f5]_.

 RIA store workflows
 """""""""""""""""""

 .. index:: ! datalad command; create-sibling-ria

-A RIA store can be created or extended with the :command:`datalad create-sibling-ria` command (:manpage:`datalad-create-sibling-ria` manual) in an existing dataset.
+A RIA store can be created or extended by running the :command:`datalad create-sibling-ria` command (:manpage:`datalad-create-sibling-ria` manual) in an existing dataset.
-A sibling name of your choice needs to be supplied with the ``-s/--sibling`` option.
+Supply a sibling name of your choice with the ``-s/--sibling`` option, and specify the location of the store as a ``ria+`` URL.
+Beyond this, there are no further required arguments.

+.. findoutmore:: What about optional arguments?

-The sibling to the special remote will have the same name suffixed with ``-ria``, unless it is explicitly given via ``--ria-remote-name``.
+   - unless it is explicitly given via ``--ria-remote-name``, the sibling to the ria-remote special remote will have the same sibling name suffixed with ``-ria``.
-The only other required argument of the command is the location of the store as a ``ria+`` URL.
+   - Special remote capabilities of a RIA store can be disabled at the time of RIA store creation by using the option ``--no-ria-remote``
+   - :term:`Permissions` in the RIA store can be configured via ``--shared``.
+It will default to multi-user access, but can take any specification of the :command:`git init --shared` argument (find out more in the `documentation <https://git-scm.com/docs/git-init>`__ of the command).

+RIA stores can be used under different types of file transfer protocols.
 Depending on the file transfer protocol, the looks of the URL can differ:

 - :term:`SSH`: ``ria+ssh://[user@]hostname:/absolute/path/to/ria-store``
 - Local file system: ``ria+file:///absolute/path/to/ria-store``